xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 scanner, the encounter with  LF  would  trigger a read statement.
 If we were on the last line of the program,  we  couldn't get out until we input another line with a non-white  character.
-That's why I needed the second procedure, `NewLine`, to handle the CRLF's.
+That's why I needed the second procedure, `NewLine`, to handle the CRLFs.

 But now, with the call  to `SkipWhite` coming first, that's exactly the behavior we want.
 The  compiler  must know there's another